-Lube is so underrated.
+We think lube is so underrated when it comes to sex and sexual pleasure.
 Why?
 Because it can totally transform your sex life in ways you never even knew were possible!
 Many people consider lube as something that exists purely to fix an issue.
 And yes, while lube is great for helping with feminine dryness or other conditions, its benefits can go way further than that.
-Lube can add something new and spectacular to your sex life, enhancing sensations and increasing arousal.
+So, why use lube?
+Lubricants can add something new and spectacular to your sex life, enhancing sensations and increasing arousal.
 Trust us – if you’ve not experimented with lube yet, you’re missing out on a whole world of pleasure!

 Want to know more?
-If that’s a ‘yes’, just read on and find out everything you need to know about using lube to heighten your sexual experience.
+If so, read on and find out everything you need to know about using lube to transform your sex life in our lube guide.

 Sexual lubricants are silicone, water or oil-based liquids used to add moisture during sex.
 This added moisture and reduced friction helps things glide smoothly, ultimately amping up the pleasure while making things that little bit more comfortable.